ARTICLE I: Name

 G. Meeting by Telephone or Videoconference: The Board of Directors may participate in meetings by conference telephone or similar communications equipment whereby all participants can hear each other at the same time.
 Such participation shall constitute presence in person by that Director at the Board meeting.
 A written record shall be made of all actions taken at any such meeting.

 A. General: The Board of Directors shall create as Standing Committees of the Board an Executive Committee, an Audit Committee, a Finance Committee and a Personnel and Compensation/Benefits Committee.
 The Board may create such additional committees as it deems necessary to carry out the purposes for which FSA was formed, and shall prescribe the duties of those committees.
 The Board may solicit qualified non-Board members to serve on FSA committees.
 At a minimum, each non-Board committee candidate shall:

 - have in aggregate the kinds of skills, knowledge and experience which can contribute to the purpose and mission of FSA,

 - be able to attend committee meetings regularly and

 - be able to devote a significant amount of time to the affairs of FSA.

-Executive Committee: The Executive Committee shall consist of the President as Chair, the Vice-President, the Treasurer, the Secretary and such other members of the Board of Directors as the Board may from time to time determine.
-If none of the above positions are filled by a student, one undergraduate student board member will be designated a member of the Executive Committee.
+B. Executive Committee: The Executive Committee shall consist of the President as Chair, the Vice-President, the Treasurer, the Secretary and such other members of the Board of Directors as the Board may from time to time determine.
+If none of the above positions are filled by a student, one USG Student Director will be designated a member of the Executive Committee.
 The Executive Committee shall meet on the call of its Chair and may conduct the business of FSA when it is not convenient for the full Board to meet or as the Board may from time to time authorize.
 At all meetings of the Executive Committee, a majority of the members thereof shall constitute a quorum.

 ARTICLE VIII: General